If you’re ready to take your skills up a notch, consider taking a few moments to craft a nonprofit leadership philosophy for the coming year.

-Your values relate directly to your credibility as a leader.
-In order to do what you say you will do, you must know what you want to do and how you wish to behave.
+Your values relate directly to your credibility as a nonprofit leader.
+In order to do what you say you’ll do, you must know what you want to do and how you wish to behave.

 We often don’t recognize a lifetime of conditioning that has left us with other people’s belief systems.
 We need to replace any “should” values with our own.

-Examine each core value to ensure it is not a means to some other end.
+Examine each of your core values to ensure it is not a means to some other end.
 For example, wealth is seldom a value in itself.
-It’s usually the means to status, power, security, recognition, freedom, accomplishment, pleasure, helping others, or some other end value.
+It’s usually the means to status, power, security, recognition, freedom, accomplishment, pleasure, helping others, or some other end.